Strategic research designed for social impact

 She is interested in identifying what influences the way people think and feel about the way they look and what their bodies can do.
 These insights inform her research on the development and evaluation of body image interventions, advocacy efforts, and campaigns to promote positive body image and acceptance of diversity in appearance.

 Phillippa is expert in quantitative and qualitative research methodologies; randomised controlled trials, experimental studies, prospective longitudinal questionnaire studies, focus groups, interviews, content analyses, and cross-sectional surveys.

 She conducts research with children, adolescents, and adults.

 body image INTERVENTIONS

-Development, evaluation, and dissemination of multi-level interventions to improve body image.
-These interventions span school- and community-based programs, online tools, and social policy initiatives.
+Development, evaluation, and dissemination of tools to improve body image.
+Spanning school- and community-based workshops, online tools and websites, and social policy initiatives.

 PSYCHOLOGICAL, CULTURAL & SOCIAL INFLUENCES

 Understanding how psychological processes, peers, families, culture, gender norms, and sexuality affect and interact with body image.
 Investigating causes, consequences, and interventions to minimise bias and prejudice relating to body weight and appearance.